gke/UAVXminimOSDs/README.md

 ## UAVXminimOSDs ##

 MinimOSD is a simple on screen display adapter which mixes flight data into real-time inflight video telemetry.
-There are many variants of this code but the ones here are derived from a very early version which compiles under Arduino 1.0.5-r2 which is available as a legacy off the Arduino main site.
+There are many variants of this code but the ones here are derived from a very early version which compiles under Arduino 1.0.5-r2 This version of the development environment is available as a legacy off the Arduino main site.
 MinimOSD is not a mainstream UAVX interest so this code is provided for completeness only.

 There are two versions: